wormhole-foundation/example-wormhole-lending/example-2/README.md

 # Cross-chain design and testing in localnet

 The `make test` command references the `Makefile` and runs the [`forge test`](https://book.getfoundry.sh/forge/tests) command as defined in the `Makefile`.
 For the purposes of simulating and testing hubs and spokes on localnet, the current codebase does not spin up different networks and interface across them.
 Instead, it uses the same network for the hub and all the spokes and registers each with a specific chain ID.
 Messages to particular spokes are then routed to those spokes via a forked Wormhole contract that simulates the Wormhole network but with one guardian that signs using the key stored in the `TESTING_DEVNET_GUARDIAN` environment variable.
 This simulates the Wormhole cross-chain connectivity by replicating the normal VAA construction, without requiring spinning up multiple local networks.
+This setup was adapted from the [Wormhole scaffolding repo](https://github.com/wormhole-foundation/wormhole-scaffolding/tree/main/evm).

 All environment variables are defined in `testing.env`.
 In addition to the guardian key, the tests fork the [Wormhole core contract](https://book.wormhole.com/reference/contracts.html#core-bridge) and [Token Bridge contract from mainnet](https://book.wormhole.com/reference/contracts.html#token-bridge) (in the current codebase, from Avalanche), set the guardian set index to represent the one guardian Wormhole testing framework leveraged on localnet, set the Wormhole chain ID, and fork the [Pyth contract](https://docs.pyth.network/pythnet-price-feeds/evm#mainnet) from mainnet.
 All this is done in the `testSetUp` function found in `example-2/evm/test/helpers/TestHelpers.sol`. forge enables forking the existing EVM mainnet environment by setting a `fork-url` flag equal to an RPC endpoint from which to fork state.

 # Tips for deploying and testing on different chains on devnet/testnet

-[HOW TO DO THIS, HIGH LEVEL]
+Deploying and testing on a devnet/testnet environment would involve different steps than the localnet setup outlined above.
+One would not need to deploy the Wormhole core, Token Bridge, or Pyth contracts, since they could leverage the existing official contracts on devnet/testnet.
+One would need to deploy the hub on a single network and the spoke on as many chains as they wanted.

+Note that there is currently no relayer infrastructure in place

 ## Cross Chain Borrow Lend Hub and Spoke Docs